5 common mistakes in Australian native gardens (and the fix)

 Most general fertilisers contain phosphorus levels that are far too high for Australian native plants.
 Because our native species evolved in some of the most nutrient-poor soils on earth, many have developed highly efficient phosphorus uptake systems.
 In a normal garden soil, this is an advantage.
 In enriched soil, it becomes a liability: the plant absorbs phosphorus faster than it can process it and toxicity builds in the root zone.

-Excess phosphorus accumulates in the root zone, burning fine roots and disrupting the plant's ability to absorb water.
+Excess phosphorus burns fine roots and disrupts the plant's ability to absorb water.
 The visible result is sudden yellowing, browning at the leaf tips or unexpected dieback in a plant that appeared healthy weeks earlier.
 Many banksias, grevilleas and hakeas are particularly sensitive and can decline rapidly once phosphorus toxicity sets in.

 Signs of phosphorus toxicity